Sakuraco review: because if you can’t get to Japan, get Japan to come to you!

 What makes Sakuraco different from any other Japanese snack box?

 Don’t get me wrong, when you’re googling ‘Japanese snack box,’ plenty of companies and options will appear.
-But Sakuraco is, in my opinion, the most elegant option out there.
+But Sakuraco is, in my opinion, one of the most elegant options out there.
 From the beautifully designed box to the sumptuous artisanal-crafted snacks, this is a grown-up subscription box for people who want to learn about Japanese culture as well as eat.

 I also love the fact that this is a company which actively supports local artisans; it feels like a very authentic selection of items which have been crafted and curated with care and attention, and the fact that each box includes a tea pairing and a piece of homeware means that enjoying the contents feels less like a gorging of snacks and more like an experience.